Communication of the Trump administration during the COVID-19 pandemic: March 16 to April 24

 On March 24, Trump declared that "we begin to see the light at the end of the tunnel"; a day later the U.S. surpassed 1,000 COVID-19 deaths.
 On April 5, Trump continued to use the same phrase; by that day, the U.S. had close to 10,000 COVID-19 deaths and over 330,000 known COVID-19 cases.
-Meanwhile, on April 5, Surgeon General Jerome Adams warned that the next week is "going to be the hardest moment for many Americans in their entire lives", comparing it to the attack on Pearl Harbour or the 9/11 attack.
+Meanwhile, on April 5, Surgeon General Jerome Adams warned that the next week is "going to be the hardest moment for many Americans in their entire lives", comparing it to the attack on Pearl Harbor or the 9/11 attack.

 From March 30 to April 7, Trump stated on four occasions that COVID-19 would "go away".

 On March 31, contradicting his many previous comparisons of COVID-19 to the flu, Trump said: "It's not the flu ...
 It's vicious".
 When reporters asked him if his initial dismissive comments on the virus had misled Americans, he replied: "I want to give people a feeling of hope.
 I could be very negative ...
 You know, I'm a cheerleader for the country."
 Asked further if he had known—despite his claims that the outbreak was under control—that the situation would turn out so severe, Trump replied: "I thought it could be.
 I knew everything.
 I knew it could be horrible, and I knew it could be maybe good."
 On April 1, Mike Pence told the media: "I don't believe the president has ever belittled the threat of the coronavirus ...
 I think he's expressed confidence that America will meet this moment".
 Pence proceeded to describe Trump as "an optimistic person".

 At the April 1 White House briefing, Pence was asked why the administration had not reopened the enrollment period under the Affordable Care Act so that more Americans could sign up for health insurance.
 Pence responded indirectly.
 Trump praised him publicly in the moment: "I think that's one of the greatest answers I've ever heard because Mike was able to speak for five minutes and not even touch your question.
 I said that's what you call a great professional."